 Have you ever compared your lawn to your neighbors and wondered, what am I doing wrong?
 Is there something special about their lawn that makes it look greener, lusher, and full of life?
 Or maybe, after dormant season, your lawn doesn’t seem to get the memo that it’s time to grow again.
-Here at Simple Lawn Solutions, we will break down the steps to bring your lawn back to life and help it stay that way!
+Here at Simple Lawn Solutions, we will break down the steps to bring your lawn back to green and help it stay that way!

 A dead lawn and a dormant lawn are two very different things that are treated differently in terms of lawn care.
 Often, homeowners believe their dormant grass is actually dead, and begin all this extra work simply because they misidentified the problem.
 Dormant grass is grass that has stopped growing, most likely due to the season it’s in, but is still alive.
 Some grass remains dormant long into the growing season, and it takes some lawn care steps to get your dormant lawn to wake back up again and begin growing.
 If your grass is brown, it is most likely dormant instead of dead.
 When you walk on your lawn, it should crunch under your feet.
 While you might wince at the sound of a crunching lawn, that means only the top layer of grass has stopped growing; the soil underneath is poised for the next growing season!

 Brown grass is the key sign in dormancy, which means your lawn is merely asleep.
 But you might wonder why grass turns brown at all.
 In the winter, think of brown grass as smart, hibernating grass.
 In winter dormancy, your green lawn turns brown to conserve water and nutrients, so there is nothing to worry about until springtime comes back around.
 In the summer, grass turning brown is a sign of stressed out, sun-scorched lawn, or the response to a drought.
-Grass can stay dormant for 3-4 weeks, but any longer and you’re on your way to a dead lawn.

 If you see completely different characteristics than the dormant signs we detailed above, then we’re just going to be blunt – your lawn might be dead.
 Rest in peace, your full, green lawn.
 Here are the signs that it’s time to start over, because your lawn is dead and gone: